containerum/containerum-docs/content/kubernetes/installation/7bootstrap-workers.md

 worker-2   Ready     <none>    20s       v1.10.2
 ```

 **Note**: Some nodes may have a status different from `Ready`.
-It's alright if some nodes are restarting.
+It's normal if some nodes are restarting.

 Done!